chethanvasishta/essential-cs/README.md

    - What does the callstack for a call to a dll look like?
    - Can you call DLLs that are built by a different compiler?
    - Can a DLL function take a std::string as a parameter?
 Or for that sake, a bool or a struct?
 Justify.
+5. How do distributed builds work?
+    - Does the compile job gets distributed?
+If yes, how does the compiler on another machine get the header files for this machine?
+    - Does the linker job gets distributed across machines?
+If yes, how does it work?
+    - Why do you sometimes see an out-of-memory during the link stage of the compilation process?
+6. How does incremental link work?

 Intermediate: